FranklyCai/nginx-debugger/README.en.md

 ## Reference Configuration

-You can refer to the following configuration to enable support for upstream_uri and matched_locations in access.log (for reference only; you can configure as needed):
+You can refer to the following configuration to enable support for upstream_uri and matched_locations in nginx.conf (for reference only; you can configure as needed):

 ![配置](assets/configuration.png)